 Low Moisture Plants

-Cacti and succulents should have dry periods in the winter when active growth is not occurring but need moderate water during the growing season.
-Examples of other low moisture plants are:
+Cacti and succulents should have dry periods in the winter when active growth is not occurring but they need moderate water during the growing season.
+Examples of other low-moisture plants are:

 Moderate Watering Needs

 Tropical plants and understory specimens will need moderate water and high humidity.
 These include:

 You can increase humidity with misting or by placing the pot on a saucer filled with pebbles and water.

 High Moisture Plants

 Extreme moisture needs are found in plants like:

 There are some ways to save overwatered plants.